Freedom Force (2002 video game): Story

-Set in Patriot City, a generic American city, circa the late 50s/early 60s, the game sees a range of ordinary citizens imbued with super-powers after being struck by beams of Energy X. First amongst these is Frank Stiles, an elderly veteran of the Manhattan Project, who becomes Minute Man.
+Set in Patriot City, a generic American city, circa the late 50s/early 60s, the game sees a range of ordinary citizens imbued with super-powers after being struck by beams of Energy X. First among these is Frank Stiles, an elderly veteran of the Manhattan Project, who becomes Minute Man.
 He is quickly joined by Mentor, a member of the alien species, the Domain, who are responsible for the Energy X striking Earth.
 Together with El Diablo and Manbot, they create Freedom Force, which rapidly expands to include other heroes while taking on a variety of Energy X powered villains.
-Stories are broken down into comic-esque issues, with each issue containing multiple individual missions.
+Stories are broken down into issues, with each issue containing multiple individual missions.

-The game is an homage to the Silver Age of comics, with most of the cast being analogues to one or two Marvel or DC characters.
+The game is a homage to the Silver Age of comics, with most of the cast being analogues to one or two Marvel or DC characters.

 Gameplay

 The player controls a group of up to four members of Freedom Force, guiding them in real time to complete objectives, mostly combat based.
-Each character's actions are limited by individual stamina meters, with different actions requiring different amounts of stamina, relative to their power.
+Each character's actions are limited by individual stamina meters, with different actions requiring varying amounts of stamina, relative to their power.
 Characters level up with XP gained from participating in missions which then gives CP.
 This is used to improve existing abilities or add new ones.

 The game offers the ability to create custom characters, especially through the use of mods.
 These can be recruited in the main story, as well as used in multiplayer.
-Characters, including customs, are given a rating in Prestige based on the amount of and strength of their abilities, preventing players from recruiting massively over-powered custom characters at the start of the story campaign and allowing for multiplayer balance.
+Characters, including customs, are given a rating in Prestige based on the amount of and strength of their abilities, preventing players from recruiting overpowered custom characters at the start of the story campaign and allowing for multiplayer balance.